-Give your team maybe 20 'social minutes' a day to socializing with customers, partners and other
+Give your team 20 'social minutes' a day to socializing with customers, partners and other

 business friends.
 Stop wondering if social media is good or bad for your business - DECIDE based on

 your own experience and give your team a chance to be more successful.
-And if you are really skeptical,
+If you are really skeptical,

 even 20 minutes a week will help you get a first hand experience.